 A clogged drain line might seem like a small issue, but it can have a bigger impact than most people realize.

 When drainage is restricted, your system can’t remove moisture properly.
-That affects both comfort and performance.
-It can also lead to system shutdowns that interrupt cooling when you need it most.
+That affects comfort, performance, and can trigger safety switches that shut the system down.

 Keeping the drain line clear helps your entire HVAC system work the way it’s supposed to.